rosyberti/website/python-course/comments-operations-variables.md

 ## The Basics of Comments in Python (or any other language!)

 In computer programming, comments are text included in your code that is not actually run by the computer.
-Comments exist to instruct _humans_;the rest of the code exists to instruct _computers_.
+Comments exist to instruct _humans_; the rest of the code exists to instruct _computers_.

 To start our course, I’ll explain how you can put comments in your code.
-Throughout the rest of this course, I will include comments after blocks of code to explain what the output of the course should be.
+Throughout the rest of this course, I will include comments after blocks of code to explain what the output of the code should be.

 ### Single-Line Comments in Python